Data Protection lawyers with 50+ years of experience

 • Secure communication and emergency communication if necessary

-When implementing the measures, regulated actors must consider the priority of Union requirements set out in § 30 (4) NIS2-UmsG.
-Accordingly, the European Commission may specify technical and methodological requirements in an implementing act that take precedence over the requirements set out in § 30 (2) NIS2-UmsG.
-In addition, a specific catalog issued by the European Commission also takes precedence for the types of facilities mentioned in § 30 (3) NIS2-UmsG, which include the operators of data centers, Managed Services, online marketplaces, search engines, social networks and trust services.
+When implementing the measures, regulated actors must consider the priority of Union requirements set out in § 30 (4) NIS2-UmsUCG.
+Accordingly, the European Commission may specify technical and methodological requirements in an implementing act that take precedence over the requirements set out in § 30 (2) NIS2-UmsUCG.
+In addition, a specific catalog issued by the European Commission also takes precedence for the types of facilities mentioned in § 30 (3) NIS2-UmsUCG, which include the operators of data centers, Managed Services, online marketplaces, search engines, social networks and trust services.

-Finally, § 31 NIS2-UmsG addresses special requirements for the risk management measures of operators of critical facilities.
-Following on from the risk-based approach, these exceed the requirements from § 30 NIS2-UmsG.
-Consequently, § 31 (1) NIS2-UmsG clarifies that more complex measures can also be considered proportionate.
+Finally, § 31 NIS2-UmsUCG addresses special requirements for the risk management measures of operators of critical facilities.
+Following on from the risk-based approach, these exceed the requirements from § 30 NIS2-UmsUCG.
+Consequently, § 31 (1) NIS2-UmsUCG clarifies that more complex measures can also be considered proportionate.

 A specification of the measures is not yet apparent.
 No derivations from existing cyber security standards such as ISO 27001 or C5 are available to date either.
 An immediate transfer of existing ISMS certifications does not appear to be possible, as the new cyber security requirements are in some cases more comprehensive.